CiscoDevNet/pathman-sr/README.md

 ### Pathman-SR Examples

 The following are example screenshots from Pathman-SR illustating the look/feel of specific functions.
+The nodes shown in the topology display a "PC" icon meaning it supports PCEP (for MPLS TE tunnel setup supported in the original Pathman) and an "SR" indicating it supports segmenting routing.
+Just to avoid any confusion Pathman-SR only supports SR-path management.

 ![](demo/setup-path-panel.png)
-Figure 2.
+Figure 3.
 Search for an optimal path

+In this example an SR-path between atl and chi has been requested.
+This panel shows the SR-paths computed.
+The path selected on the right is highlighted in the topology on the left.

 ![](demo/path-deployed-message.png)
 Figure 2.
 Path has been deployed